-The concept of a minimax bistrategy can be extended to two-player discounted stochastic games via the following theorem \cite{Shapley1953}. \begin{theorem}[Shapley's Theorem] There exists a bipolicy $\pi$ such that
+The concept of a minimax bi-strategy can be extended to two-player discounted stochastic games via the following theorem \cite{Shapley1953}. \begin{thm}[Shapley's Theorem] There exists a bi-policy $\pi$ such that

-for all $s \in \mathcal{S}$. \end{theorem} A bipolicy that satisfies Theorem \ref{sharpley} is called a \emph{minimax bipolicy}.
-For a minimax bipolicy, $V_{\pi}\left ( s \right )$ gives the game value from each initial state $s \in \mathcal{S}$.
-In the remainder of this paper, we will assume that agents are observed playing a game according to a minimax bipolicy, and the known properties of their bipolicy will be used to infer the reward structure of the game.
+for all $s \in \mathcal{S}$. \end{thm} A bi-policy that satisfies Theorem \ref{sharpley} is called a \emph{minimax bi-policy}.
+For a minimax bi-policy, $V_{\pi}\left ( s \right )$ gives the game value from each initial state $s \in \mathcal{S}$.
+Throughout the following sections it is assumed that agents are observed playing a game according to a minimax bi-policy and that the complete bi-policy is observable.
+The minimax nature of the bi-policy can then be used to infer the reward structure of the game.